TheNosiriN/HexoThreading/README.md

 ****
-- **Dedicated Threads**: They are threads that live on until explicitly destroyed.
+- **Dedicated Threads**: They are threads that live until explicitly destroyed.
 They run on just one function which is specified at construction.
 They take in only data at every task you submit.
 They cannot be joined but they can be waited on by watching it's taskQueue size.

 ```c++
 HXDedicatedThread t = hxt.SpawnDedicatedThread(